emad-elsaid/inbox/README.md

         Allow CORS
   -https
-        Run server in HTTPS mode or HTTP (default true) -inbox-timeout int
+        Run server in HTTPS mode or HTTP (default true) -inbox-capacity int
+        Maximum number of messages each inbox can hold (default 100) -inbox-timeout int
         Number of seconds for the inbox to be inactive before deleting (default 60) -max-body-size int
         Maximum request body size in bytes (default 1048576) -max-header-size int
-        Maximum request body size in bytes (default 1048576) -message-timeout int
+        Maximum request body size in bytes (default 1048576) -public string
-        Number of seconds for the message to be saved in the inbox before deleting (default 60) -public string
         Directory path of static files to serve (default "public") -server-cert string